All participants must have...

 Colchester Rescue and Police Departments will be available at the Start and Finish.
 Colchester Police will be stationed throughout the course, monitoring the water from their Marine Unit and controlling intersections on the bike and run course.

-US Coast Guard, Colchester Technical Rescue and the Malletts Bay Fire Department will be on the water.
+Colchester Police Marine Unit, Colchester Technical Rescue and the Malletts Bay Fire Department will be on the water.
 Bayside Waterfront lifeguards will be stationed along the swim route as well.